What is the Student Services Finance Committee?

 SSFC also holds budget hearings and provides student recommendations for several multi-million dollar operations on campus, including University Health Services, the Division of Recreational Sports, the Wisconsin Union, and the Childcare Tuition Assistance Program.
 Under UW System Administrative Policy 820, Segregated University Fees, the Chancellor has primary authority over these fees.

 The committee has 15 voting members, all UW-Madison students.
 The decisions made by SSFC are sent to Student Council for confirmation, before going before the UW-Madison Chancellor and finally the UW System Board of Regents for approval.
 It is students’ right and obligation to oversee the distribution of segregated fees, as specified in Wisconsin Statute 36.09(5).

 SSFC is geared toward students interested in developing critical thinking skills, learning how to better articulate arguments through discussion and debate and provides a greater understanding about the university, funding structures and budgets.Communication skills and the ability to articulate decisions and opinions will be a valuable resource in a 21st century knowledge economy.
 SSFC supplies an experiential medium in which these skills are practiced and honed.

 Additionally, reading and interpreting budgets is a fundamental skill for almost anyone to have (not just bankers and business owners).
 Most supervisor or managerial jobs at any level and in any field involve some form of budget administration; thus, possessing fundamental budgetary knowledge is an essential skill to possess.

 SSFC serves student interests and Wisconsin Idea (education beyond the classroom).
-This is not a purely informal club; rather, SSFC exists to serve students at UW-Madison and develop transferable skill sets that can be brought with you to you future employment opportunities
+This is not an informal club; rather, SSFC exists to serve students at UW-Madison and develop transferable skill sets that can be brought with you to you future employment opportunities.

 What if I have more questions?